 Power Systems S class servers (scale-out, 1- and 2-socket)

-IBM Power S824: For analytics applications and small to mid-size database that can run on the same server platform with one or two processor sockets with up to 24 POWER8 processor cores and up to 1 TB of memory.
+IBM Power S822: Designed for consolidation of multiple applications and infrastructure workloads in a virtualized environment with 1 or 2 processor sockets with up to 20 POWER8 processor cores and up to 1 terabytes (TB) of memory.

-IBM Power S822: Designed for consolidation of multiple applications and infrastructure workloads in a virtualized environment with one or two processor sockets with up to 20 POWER8 processor cores and up to 1 TB of memory.
+IBM Power S824: For analytics applications and small to mid-size database that can run on the same server platform with 1 or 2 processor sockets with up to 24 POWER8 processor cores and up to 2 TB of memory.

-IBM Power S812L: Affordable and optimized for Linux environments, a 2U rack form factor, one-socket, high-performance, energy-efficient server with 12 POWER8 cores and up to 512 GB memory is ideal for running multiple application and infrastructure workloads in a virtualized environment.
+IBM Power S812L: Affordable and optimized for Linux environments, a 2U rack form factor, 1-socket, high-performance, energy-efficient server with 12 POWER8 cores and up to 512 GB memory is ideal for running multiple application and infrastructure workloads in a virtualized environment.

 Linux – Extending the value of POWER to industry-standard Linux

-Red Hat (RHEL), SUSE (SLES), and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
-Reducing server sprawl through consolidation and virtualization is a key priority for many companies today and Linux provides a scalable, optimized, and cost competitive alternative to running Linux on commodity x86 servers.
+Red Hat (RHEL), SUSE (SLES) and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
+Reducing server sprawl through consolidation and virtualization is a key priority for many companies today and Linux provides a scalable, optimized and cost competitive alternative to running Linux on commodity x86 servers.

-Linux is the low cost deployment platform of choice for vital solutions like big data & analytics, cloud environments, mobile enablement platforms, and social media collaboration services.
-Power Systems for Linux like the Power S812L and S822L are optimized for Linux environments, and priced to compete with 1 and 2 socket x86 Linux solutions.
+Linux is the low cost deployment platform of choice for vital solutions like big data & analytics, cloud environments, mobile enablement platforms and social media collaboration services.
+Power Systems for Linux like the Power S812L and S822L are optimized for Linux environments and priced to compete with 1 and 2 socket x86 Linux solutions.
 In addition to enabling lower cost deployments of industry-standard Linux, these systems offer more efficient server virtualization versus x86 commodity server alternatives: